Diabetes Self-Management Program

 This page has been automatically translated from English.
 MSDH has not reviewed this translation and is not responsible for any inaccuracies.

-The Diabetes Self-Management Program is a series of free workshops based on the Chronic Disease Self-Management Program developed at Stanford University, based on focus groups of diabetes educators and people with diabetes, and designed to help those living with diabetes to understand and manage their conditions.
+The Diabetes Self-Management Program is a series of free workshops based on the Chronic Disease Self-Management Program developed at Stanford University.
+You'll work with small groups of diabetes educators and people with diabetes to understand and manage your condition.

 Subjects covered include: